Bengal cat: Hypertrophic cardiomyopathy (HCM)

 Hypertrophic cardiomyopathy (HCM) is a major concern in the Bengal cat breed.
 Hypertrophic cardiomyopathy is a disease in which the heart muscle (myocardium) becomes abnormally thick (hypertrophied).
 A thick heart muscle makes it difficult for the cat's heart to pump blood.

 HCM is a common genetic disease in Bengal cats and there is no genetic testing available as of 2018.
-In the United States, the current practice of screening for HCM involves bringing Bengal cats to a board certified veterinary cardiologist where an echocardiogram is completed.
+In the US, the current practice of screening for HCM involves bringing Bengal cats to a board certified veterinary cardiologist where an echocardiogram is completed.
 Bengal cats that are used for breeding should be screened annually to ensure that no hypertrophic cardiomyopathy is present.
-As of January 2019, the North Carolina State University is attempting to identify genetic markers for HCM in the Bengal Cat.
+As of January 2019, the North Carolina State University in the US is attempting to identify genetic markers for HCM in the Bengal.

-One study published in the Journal of Internal Veterinary Medicine has claimed the prevalence of hypertrophic cardiomyopathy in Bengal cats is 16.7% (95% CI = 13.2–46.5%).
+A study in 2013 has claimed the prevalence of hypertrophic cardiomyopathy in Bengal cats is 16.7% (95% CI = 13.2–46.5%).

 Bengal progressive retinal atrophy (PRA-b)

 Bengal cats are known to be affected by several genetic diseases, one of which is Bengal progressive retinal atrophy, also known as Bengal PRA or PRA-b.
-Anyone breeding Bengal cats should carry out this test, since it is inexpensive, noninvasive, and easy to perform.
-A breeder stating their cats are "veterinarian tested" should not be taken to mean that this test has been performed by a vet: it is carried out by the breeder, outside of a vet office (rarely, if ever, by a vet).
-The test is then sent directly to the laboratory.
+Bengal progressive retinal atrophy causes cats to slowly lose their vision and eventually become blind.
+The vision loss begins around 7 weeks of age and gets worse over time, with very poor eyesight by about 2 years old.
+Blind cats often have more trouble seeing at night and may become louder or more attached to their owners.
+Their pupils are usually more enlarged than normal in the same light, and they often hold their whiskers farther forward.